m1cm1c/Zusammenfassung-Algorithmen-f-r-planare-Graphen/README.md

 displays the image `Resources/Included Graphics/Intel x86-64 Page Table Hierarchy.png` with the caption "Intel x86-64 Page Table Hierarchy".

 ### Referring to Images
-You can refer to images as `fig:[caption]`.
+You can refer to images as `fig:<caption>`.
 The necessary labels are created automatically.

 #### Example

-    \ref{Intel x86-64 Page Table Hierarchy}
+    \ref{fig:Intel x86-64 Page Table Hierarchy}

 ### Image Formats
 Please preferrably use the PNG format because it offers lossless compression.